Home PageAbout the ArtWhat's New?Links

 Von Braun-Bonestell Passenger Moonship - 2

-This image was an honorable mention winner in the Caligari Software February 2000 Image Contest at http://www.caligari.com/gallery/imagesgallery/2000/Feb00/index.html
+This image won an honorable mention in the Caligari Software February 2000 Image Contest at http://www.caligari.com/gallery/imagesgallery/2000/Feb00/index.html

 Moonship Fleet in Earth Orbit